mclaytn/mclaytn/README.md

 ## My name is Mary and I'm from Phoenix, AZ.

 ### Objective:
 I am looking for Entry-level & Internships in IT and cybersecurity.
-I am going for a Master of Science in Cybersecurity emphasis in IT Management.
+I am going for a Master of Science in Cybersecurity emphasis in IT Management from Southern New Hampshire University.
 The lab projects and more are located in my featured projects.

 ### Certifications